SIBO Diets: Diet Plans and Food Lists

 SIBO Diet 2: The Low Sugar Diet

 If the type of bacteria that are in your small intestine prefer to eat sugar, eating a low sugar, low carb diet will be the diet that works best for you.
-Based on the SIBO forum (and just how many of us eat high-sugar diets), it seems that a low sugar diet tends to help many people with SIBO.
+Based on the SIBO forum (and just how many of us eat high-sugar diets), it seems that a low sugar (or low-carb) diet tends to help many people with SIBO.

 Here’s a list of foods to include in your low-sugar, low-carb SIBO diet: